-In addition to any general inspection and maintenance standards for tugs, tug operators should have in place minimum standards for the frequency of inspecting towing equipment (preferably daily) and testing the emergency release mechanisms (including local and remote operation) for towing hooks and towing winches.
-All methods of release (e.g. tripping or runout) should be tested in addition to the mode of release (e.g. pneumatic, manual pull, lever, knock-out).
+In addition to any inspection and maintenance standards for tugs generally, tug operators should have in place minimum standards for the frequency of inspection of towing equipment (preferably daily) and the testing of the emergency release mechanisms (including local and remote operation) for towing hooks and towing winches.
+All methods of release (e.g. tripping or run-out) should be tested in addition to the mode of release (e.g. pneumatic, manual pull, lever, knock-out).
 Consideration should be given to testing the release mechanism with the equipment under load.
 Release mechanisms should also be tested if a fault is suspected or if an exceptional shock loading has been experienced.